mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 in service to the Imperium.
 The peerage knows and trusts knighted women and men, all of whom have sworn their loyalty to the Emperor.
-Much like a plea for help from a fellow knight of one’s order, requests from the peerage are defied or resisted at one’s peril.
+Much like a plea for help from a fellow knight of one's order, requests from the peerage are defied or resisted at one's peril.
 Despite the responsibilities entailed, many knights enjoy their noble rank and do not desire promotion.
 Higher noble ranks confer levels of responsibility that